The Alton Historical Society's Museum, at the Gilman Library, is open from 9:30 am to 12:30 pm on the third Saturday every month.

 Tuesday, September 19

 Scuba diver and history buff Hans Hug Jr., from Exeter, NH will be making a presentation entitled "Wrecks of the Winnipesaukee."
 Hans has been an avid diver for 28 years throughout New England, ranging from the Connecticut River to the ocean.
 He enjoys lobster and scallop diving, searching for shipwrecks and artifacts, including cars, trucks, bottles, guns, ceramics, and more.
 He has dived all over the Winnipesaukee, bringing side scan sonar with him when he searches.
 He has located more than 70 wrecks in the lake, including large pieces of the original Mt.
 Washington, captured hundreds of images on side scan sonar, and photographed and videotaped dozens of wrecks.
-A brief video will be
+A brief video will be played, of one of the wreck dives along with photographs and sonar images of wrecks.

 DATES TO REMEMBER